Key stages covered

 New framing: Accessibility isn’t a cause we sponsor — it’s intelligence we operate on.

-The first step is to shift our mindset: Move accessibility from a cause executives sponsor to a tool the enterprise can invest in and use.
+The first step is to shift our mindset: Move accessibility from a cause executives support as the right thing to do, instead as to a tool the enterprise can invest in and use.

 What it signals to us